There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Mike (John Gallagher Jr.) begins his day as any other.
 He has a mundane job at Belko Industries, an American company located in Bogota, Columbia.
 The local area is not safe, so Belko Industries is equipped with an intense defense system, and employees are chipped for their safety.
 In the event of a lockdown, no one can get in or out of the building.
 Unfortunately, this security system will shortly become a living hell for Mike and his fellow coworkers.

 In a twisted social experiment, an unknown terrorist group takes over the building’s security system, locks down the building, and forces the employees inside to play a sinister game of life and death.
 The employees are given specific rules, but essentially have to kill each other or they themselves will be killed.
-Civilized men and women are quickly forced into a survival of the fittest scenario.
-Lines are crossed, professional relationships are ruined, but what would you do if your life was at stake?
+If they choose not to participate, the chips inside their bodies will be used against them, a threat that forces civilized men and women into a survival of the fittest scenario.
+Lines will be crossed, professional relationships will be ruined, but what would you do if your life was at stake?

 The Pros & Cons